The Hornet's Nest

-With The Hornet's Nest, documentary filmmakers David Salzberg and Christian Tureaud take raw footage shot by father Mike and Carlos Boettcher, combine it with newer sit-down interviews, and turn it into something quite powerful and emotional.
+Documentary filmmakers David Salzberg and Christian Tureaud take raw war footage, combine it with newer sit-down interviews, and turn it into something quite powerful and emotional.
 The Boettcher footage feels extremely close to actual combat, with bullets nearly hitting the lens.
 (Carlos learns that a bullet, zooming by at close range, sounds like a buzzing bee.)

 Though the movie includes facts and figures about numbers of people killed in the war and addresses the fact that it's now the longest war in U.S. history, it's more focused on the emotional side.
 Soldiers are interviewed about how they felt about a certain rescue or casualty.
 Mike suddenly feels a father's protective urge when his son goes out alone to film.
 But perhaps most powerfully, after the conclusion of a dangerous mission with heavy losses, a commanding officer who's unaware of being on camera breaks down and cries at the loss of so many young men.

 Families can talk about The Hornet's Nest's war violence.
 How much is and isn't shown?
 What effect does it have?
 How does it make you feel/react?
 Which has greater impact?

 Does the movie offer any political commentary on the war itself?
 Is it anti-war?
 Can a movie be pro-soldier and anti-war?

 Why does Mike Boettcher choose work over family?

 Could any of the people in the movie be considered role models?